brownieboy/abnacn-validator/readme.md

 ##Development
+Edit source file in the /src folder, then run:

+    npm run build

-Edit source file in the /src folder, then run `npm run build` to build it to the dist folder.
-Babel will transform from ES6 to CommonJS format, and will also export in UMD format.
+to build it to the dist folder.
+Babel will transform from ES6 to CommonJS format, and will also export in UMD format, courtesy of its [babel-plugin-transform-es2015-modules-umd plugin](https://babeljs.io/docs/plugins/transform-es2015-modules-umd/).

-`npm test` to run the test suite.
+To run the test suite.

+    npm test

 ##Acknowlegements
 ABN validation code taken from [SomeoneWeird's abn-validator module](https://github.com/SomeoneWeird/abn-validator).
-I lifted some of his tests too.
+I lifted and adapted some of his tests too.
 In fact, if all you want is ABN validation, you may as well install that module (`npm install abn-validator`) rather than this one.

-ACN validation code taken from Worldspawn's post [this Whirlpool forum thread](http://forums.whirlpool.net.au/archive/984775).
+ACN validation code taken from Worldspawn's post on [this Whirlpool forum thread](http://forums.whirlpool.net.au/archive/984775).